MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 PasswordUpdateTime     : 4/11/2023 8:45:29 AM
 ```

-This example shows how to query the full LAPS password information for the target device which is
+This example shows how to query the full LAPS password information for the target device that is
 specified by device name, requesting password history, and displaying the passwords in clear-text
 form.